nteract/enchannel/README.md

  - session, string,  guid unique to the current session
  - restart: optional boolean, whether the shutdown request is actually a restart request

-The following full example shows how this method would be used:
+The following example shows how this method would be used:

 ```js
 const enchannel = require('enchannel');